 The top two things that you should focus on are that it’s readable and relevant.

 These two parameters are very much dependent on the resume format you choose.

 Ever struggled to choose the right different resume format?
-There’s a few to pick from so be sure to match the one you use to your circumstances and the job you want.
+There are a few to pick from so be sure to match the one you use to your circumstances and the job you want.

-Now we know there’s not a definitive answer, let’s jump into getting to grips with when the right time to use a one- or two-page resume.
+Now we know there’s no definitive answer, let’s jump into getting to grips with when the right time to use a one- or two-page resume.

 Found the perfect job listing and don’t have a minute to waste?
-Get your resume sorted in five minutes flat with our free resume builder.
-You’ll be set in no time, no confusion and no lengthy design process - we've got all the templates you need.
+Get your resume sorted in five minutes flat with our online CV builder.
+You’ll be set in no time, with no confusion and no lengthy design process - we've got all the templates you need.

 Having a one-page resume is perfect for those who don’t have much work experience yet.
 For instance: